Where to Eat on Koh Chang?

 If seafood is your thing then the river estuary in the middle of the beach is home to a couple of well know eateries – Iyara and Phu Talay.
 Both feature riverside dining and offer a free firefly tour to diners.
 On the main road nearby, Jae Eiw Seafood is one of the oldest on the island.
 It has an excellent reputation as one of the best places to go for seafood.
 It’s a large, but nondescript place, and doesn’t promote itself on social media or Tripadvisor.
 Which is why diners are mainly Thais or people who enjoy good food.

 There are a lot of locals and hotel staff living and working around Klong Prao , so it’s not surprising that you’ll find some pretty good, inexpensive Thai food too.
 Jae Kloi is a small roadside restaurant near Kerdmanee Resort in Chai Chet, just north of Klong Prao beach.
-And Chumnan is an open-sided thatched roof eatery on the main road opposite the gas station in the centre of the village.
-You’ll get a plate of thai food here for 50 – 60 Baht and it will be some of the best you’ll have had anywhere.
+And Chumnan is an open-sided eatery on the main road opposite the gas station in the centre of the village.
+You’ll get a plate of Thai food here for 50 – 70 Baht and it will be some of the best you’ll have had anywhere.
 Obviously this isn’t fine dining.
 It’s cheap and cheerful . . . . and delicious.
 Especially their speciallity which is the ‘moo krob’ ( pork with crackling) which is the best I’ve had anywhere.
 If you need a more extensive menu, nearby The U Turn is a much larger restaurant with excellent, inexpensive Thai food plus a wide range of western dishes.
 During covid this was one of the restaurants that was always busy.

 Finally, if time is of the essence you’ll need some fast food.
 ‘Khao Gaeng’ is a type of restaurant that sells pre-cooked curries.
 You pick 2 or 3 from a selection of 10 – 15 and sit down and eat.
 No waiting around.
 Nong Anat is located roadside at the north end of the village is by far the most popular of these on the island.
 It serves mostly southern Thai style food and also featured in foodie Mark Wiens trip to the island.